 How to Watch

-OL Reign kicks off at Cheney Stadium against the Washington Spirit at 7 PM PT on Saturday, October 16.
-The game will stream on Paramount+ for fans in the U.S. and Twitch for international viewers.
+OL Reign kicks off against the Washington Spirit at 5 p.m.
+PT on Friday, October 6.
+The match will air on CBS.
+It will also stream on CBSSports.com, and the NWSL website for international viewers.